eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

    3. Link calendar events to tasks, dates, people, and projects.

 Obsidian does this: it has some 700 plugins for this reason.
-There's plugins for todolists, calendar integration, spaced repetition, whatever.
+There's plugins for todo lists, calendar integration, spaced repetition, whatever.

 The main drawback is the user experience for this plugin-based app universe is always going to be inferior to the user experience for domain-specific